 Crohn’s disease: For some, only the last segment of the small intestine (ileum) is affected.
 In others, the condition is confined to the colon (part of the large intestine).
 The most common areas affected by Crohn’s disease are the last part of the small intestine and the colon.
 Signs and symptoms of Crohn’s disease can range from mild to severe.
 They usually develop gradually but sometimes will come on suddenly, without warning.
 You may also have periods when you have no signs or symptoms (remission).
 We included Crohn’s disease because some symptoms mimic others on the list and is often misdiagnosed.

 - Relaxation during bowel movements and sex (don’t strain or push!)

 - Soft toilet paper for bowel movements and be gentle when wiping

-- Healthy diet including fruits, vegetables and fiber
+- A healthy diet including fruits, vegetables, and fiber

 - Avoid anal douching (or keep from excessive use)

-Just like any part other part of your body, your anus deserves attention, care and maintenance, but sometimes things can and will go wrong.
-Yes, we must all stay on alert regarding STDs but not every issue with our gay male bodies has to do with sex.
-Even if you follow all of the expert advice, you may still develope medical issues in and around your anus.
-Here are some things to be on the look out for.
-Don’t wait until things get worse, see a doctor for proper medical care.
+Like any other part of your body, your anus deserves attention, care, and maintenance, but sometimes things can and will go wrong.
+Yes, we must all stay on alert regarding STDs, but not every issue with our gay male bodies has to do with sex.
+Even if you follow the expert advice, you may still develop medical problems in and around your anus.
+Here are some things to be on the lookout for.
+Don’t wait until things get worse; see a doctor for proper medical care.

 - You have severe rectal pain.